scikit-beam/scikit-beam/doc/development/docrules.rst

 Documenting class instances
 ---------------------------

-Instances of classes that are part of the Astropy API may require some care.
+Instances of classes that are part of the Scikit-beam API may require some care.
 To give these instances a useful docstring, we do the following:

 * Single instance: If only a single instance of a class is exposed, document